leoboyerbx/gask/packages/gask/README.md

 #### 3. Pull manifest

-To start working, it's recommened tu get the existing manifest from your GAS project:
+To start working, it's recommened to get the existing manifest from your GAS project:

 ```bash
 npx gask manifest pull